Researchers highlight potential of technology to support culturally diverse people with disability

-Today, on the International Day of Persons with Disabilities, researchers at Western Sydney University say technology such as Artificial Intelligence has a pivotal role to play when it comes to supporting people with disabilities in Australia and creating a more inclusive society.
+Today, on the International Day of Persons with Disabilities, researchers at Western Sydney University say technology such as Artificial Intelligence has a pivotal role to play when it comes to supporting people with disability in Australia and creating a more inclusive society.

-Dr Karen Soldatic, Dr Shanthi Robertson and Dr Liam Magee from the Institute for Culture and Society are examining how Australia can better foster a sense of inclusion for people with disabilities who come from culturally and linguistically diverse (CaLD) backgrounds.
+Dr Karen Soldatic, Dr Shanthi Robertson and Dr Liam Magee from the Institute for Culture and Society are examining how Australia can better foster a sense of inclusion for people with disability who come from culturally and linguistically diverse (CaLD) backgrounds.

 Dr Soldatic, lead researcher on the project, says that although the National Disability Insurance Scheme (NDIS) will assist almost 460,000 people with vital support services by 20191, the NDIS population only represents 10 per cent of Australia’s total disability population2.

-“Australian Bureau of Statistics data3 suggests that there are 4.3 million Australians living with a disability, many of whom will miss out on the support and services they require for ongoing inclusive participation in Australian society as they do not meet the eligibility criteria,” she says.
+“Australian Bureau of Statistics data3 suggests that there are 4.3 million Australians living with disability, many of whom will miss out on the support and services they require for ongoing inclusive participation in Australian society as they do not meet the eligibility criteria,” she says.

 “In addition, people from CaLD backgrounds may have limited experience of the Australian disability service system, may not be aware of their eligibility for disability services and supports, or may not meet the eligibility criteria because of the types of impairments they experience or their visa status.”